Sibley & Pitman

 Labor issues aside, Sibley's optimism for future growth of the leaded shade business appeared justified.
 Within the next few years, the King Street works was expanded yet again to include a brass foundry and plating and refinishing department.
 From mid-1909, advertisements in the press announced these capabilities to attract outside firms.
 This may have indicated excess capacity within these departments.

-It would seem that Amboy Works were able to survive into the 1920s.
 The last newspaper report in 1925 is of their bankruptcy.
 Sibley and Pitman continued to make and sell assorted electrical goods including fans and heaters well into the 1930s.

 Sibley's relationship with Clark Art Glass together with the Clark brothers' vital role in the success of Unique (See Mosaic Shades Volume 2) may yield further surprises.
 More on that possibility as research continues.